aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 ## Setup
 The coroutine starts by resetting `lastactionid` to 0 (this will only be used later when `Beetle` performs an action since they get less `actioncooldown`).

 From there, it's possible the action isn't performed if the player is in a `submarine`.
 If this happens, `digging` is toggled.
-TODO: why ???
-If they aren't in a `submarine`, the action is performed.
+This is because DoActionTap changes completely if the player is in a `submarine` where it toggles whether they are underwater or not.
+If they aren't in a `submarine`, the action is performed as normal.

 No matter what though, `actioncoroutine` is always set to null at the end.